 5. Use Emotional Hooks

-There are numerous different ways to write effective marketing emails, and using emotional hooks is one of the best ways to ensure that your emails are read and responded to.
+There are myriad strategies to write effective marketing emails.
+Incorporating emotional hooks is a powerful approach to ensure your emails command attention and facilitate engagement.

 6. Avoid Getting Sent to Spam

 Email marketing is only effective if your message reaches the reader's inbox.
-One of the most important copywriting tips is to use a writing style and tone won't trigger spam filters.
+One of the most important copywriting tips is to use a writing style and tone that won't trigger spam filters.
 To up your avoidance of the notorious spam filter, consider adopting these additional tactics:

 - Use a professional email address.